telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-ios-push-notification-error-devicetokennotfortopic.md

 ## Solution

-Check whether the Apple App ID of the provisioning profile with which the application is deployed to a device is matching the Apple App ID for which the server push SSL certificate is configured.
+Ensure that the Apple App ID of the provisioning profile with which the application is deployed to a device is matching the Apple App ID for which the server push SSL certificate is configured.
 For example, you have deployed the app with the provisioning profile for *com.mycompany.mypushapp* but on the server you have uploaded a push certificate for *com.mycompany.myusuallapp*.

 ## See Also